joshfire/woodman/README.md

   `define(['woodman'], function (woodman) { ... });`
 - removes references to Woodman in node.js require calls, e.g.:
   `var woodman = require('woodman');`
-- removes calls to `woodman.load` or `woodman.start`, replacing it by a call to its callback argument directly
+- removes calls to `woodman.load` or `woodman.start`, replacing it by a call to its callback argument directly if they are available
 - removes calls such as `var logger = woodman.getLogger()`, dropping the variable declaration along the way
 - removes calls to `logger.*` where `logger` is the variable name defined as the result of a call to `woodman.getLogger()`
 - removes the configuration definition used in the call to `woodman.initialize` or `woodman.load`